Big Sur, Yosemite & San Francisco Road Trip

 How to get there

-You can fly directly to SFO airport but, if you’re on a tight budget, check out flights to Oakland International Airport.
-Prices are considerably lower and Oakland’s airport is well connected to San Francisco by BART (train).
+You can fly directly to SFO airport (most likely if you’re flying overseas) or check out flights to Oakland International Airport.
+Chances are that flights are cheaper to Oakland and this airport is well connected to San Francisco by BART (train).

 Where to stay in San Francisco/Oakland?